Bentonville School Board making switch to include at-large members

 Then, after the 2022 election, each of the seven board members will draw to decide when their positions will come up next for election, so their terms are staggered over a five-year period, White said.
 Board members usually serve five-year terms.

-The district must redraw board zones anyway because of the latest census results.
-Heavy growth over the past decade resulted in the seven zones becoming unbalanced population wise.
+The district -- which has more than 17,000 students -- must redraw board zones anyway because of the latest census results.
+Heavy growth over the past decade resulted in the seven zones becoming unbalanced population-wise.
 The board intends to meet again Tuesday to vote on a new zone map.

+The city of Bentonville -- which is home to Walmart corporate headquarters and to the Crystal Bridges Museum of American Art -- is the ninth largest city in Arkansas, with 54,164 residents, according to the 2020 U.S. Census.

 "You would have to raise a lot of money to run for an at-large seat," said Matt Burgess, a board member.